evgenyneu/quagga/README.md

 # Quagga

 `quagga` is a command-line utility written in Rust that combines multiple text files into a single prompt suitable for Large Language Models (LLMs) like ChatGPT, Claude, or Perplexity.
-It automates the process of preparing prompts from coding project files, eliminating the need for manual copying and pasting.
+It automates the process of preparing a prompt from multiple text files in your coding project, so you don't need to locate those files manually and copy/paste them one by one into the LLM prompt.

 ## Installation